roooodcastro/roooodcastro.github.io/_drafts/2020-05-31-piu-frame-research-design.md

 <!--more-->

 <em>This is the first post in a four part series detailing my process of building a DIY Pump it Up pad.
 If you don't
-know what this is about, check my [project summary here](/).</em>
+know what this is about, check out my [project summary here](/).
+You can also jump to any part of the series:</em>

+* **Part 1 - Research, Frame Design and Build** (you're here)
+* Part 2 - Panels Construction (TODO)
+* Part 3 - Sensors, Sensors, Sensors (TODO)
+* Part 4 - Electronics and Programming (TODO)

 ---

 My initial idea for this project was to build a sturdy wood and metal frame, identical to the arcade ones, both in size and in looks.
-I then started to google the exact dimensions and specifications for the pads, how the sensors worked, etc. With that in hand, I started to design a wooden frame in Fusion 360.
+I then started to google the exact dimensions and specifications for the panels, how the sensors worked, etc. With that in hand, I started to design a wooden frame in Fusion 360.
 At first I had only a rough idea of the size of the timber I was going to build, so I made sure to parameterise everything so that I could adjust in the future.
-I designed it in a way that it would only use cuts from 15mm plywood board and 2x1 softwood timber, to make it as simple and cheap as possible.
-I also didn't have any decent power tools to cut wood, and wanted to buy the fewest tools I could to get it done, so the wood cuts had to be as few as simple as possible.
+I designed it so it would need as few and simple cuts of wood as possible.
+This was mostly because I didn't have any power saws, and little practical woodworking experience.

+The design of the frame and whole pad evolved all the time, both as I was building it, and also after I had a working pad.
+The first big change was the decision to use 3D printed for the brackets supports, instead of cutting wood triangles.
+I have to admit the sole reason for that was laziness in not wanting to cut the wood precisely to size.

+After finishing a basic version of the pad, still using wood panels instead of acrylic ones, I got one acrylic panel to test how the acrylic would behave, as I wasn't quite sure it could take on the weight and impact, but it turns out that it can handle that pretty well.

+During this phase of the testing I had some issues with the sensors and had to re-design them, leading to a need for more vertical space inside the pad.
+The wood panel structure took 20mm of the total available height (42mm), and while I was still validating the one acrylic panel, I was using the 15mm wood panels on the other four pads.
+This left only 7mm for the sensor, which turned out to be not enough, so I had to design a shorter support structure.
+I ended up with a structure where the sensors can be 5mm higher than before, at 12mm height, which was enough for me to be able to make a decent sensor.
+After that I simply converted the whole pad to use the plastic panel supports.

 The following images are from the Fusion 360 design I initially drew.
-All the dimensions are correct in the finished pad, but the pad frames (bottom left picture) were designed as 3D printed parts instead of wood ones.
+All the dimensions are correct for the finished pad but, on the bottom left picture, those timber pieces were replaced with 3D printed parts.

 {% include
   image.html
-  name="base_frame_project.png"
-  description="Frame project without any top plates"
+  name="base_frame_project.png|frame_project.png"
+  description="Frame sketch without platforms|Frame sketch with the platforms and brackets"
 %}

 {% include
   image.html
   name="frame_timber_project.png|frame_mid_supports_project.png"
-  description="Pad frames dimensions|Pad middle top plates supports dimensions"
+  description="Panel supports dimensions, those were replaced with 3D printed parts|Platform supports dimensions"
 %}

 I then ended up with a finished project for the pad, and from there I could start looking into local suppliers for wood, steel and acrylic.
 After getting a few quotes, I quickly realised that the metal plates would be by far the most expensive part of the project, as I'd need to get them already cut and bent, as I don't have a press brake to do so.
 The cheapest quote I got was around €120, and that didn't even include the bending, so I simply gave up on using steel.

-I managed to find a place that sold the plywood sheet already cut to size (at a premium), which saved me *a lot* of work, since I would need to handle and cut the 1550x1550x15mm sheet by myself with manual tools inside an apartment, not fun.
-To cut the 2x1 (actually 42x20mm) timber, I used a mitre saw and a 3D printed mitre block.
-Throughout this project, I used quite a lot of 3D printed tools and jigs, making a lot of the work easier and more precise.
+I managed to find a place that sold the plywood sheet already cut to size (at a small premium), which saved me *a lot* of work.
+To cut the 42x20mm (equivalent to 2x1") timber, I used a mitre saw and a 3D printed mitre block.
+Throughout this project, I used a few 3D printed tools and jigs, making some of the processes easier and more precise.

 {% include
   image.html